PearsonVUE test centers do not allow test-takers to use the 15 min pre-exam slot for PMP brain dump strategy.

-Even if they don’t, practice anyway – it will keep the crucial information fresh in your mind and handy when needed on the exam! 🙂
+I would suggest that you practice your brain dump nevertheless – it will keep the crucial information fresh in your mind and handy when needed on the exam!

 In the previous article I explained tips, cautions, best practices, techniques and resources that help you prepare well as you get closer to the PMP exam.
-One of the things I talked about is brain-dump, what does it contain and when it is created.
+One of the things I talked about is PMP brain dump strategy, what does it involve and when the brain dump is created.

-Braindump is crucial for CBT (computer based test) where you get few minutes at the beginning of the exam to write down important points on paper.
-This allows you to legally copy. 🙂 The idea is to avoid confusion, and allow quick access to information – reducing time taken to answer questions and answer more questions correctly.
+PMP brain dump strategy is crucial for CBT (computer based test) where you get few minutes at the beginning of the exam to write down important points on paper.
+This allows you to legally copy. 🙂 The idea is to avoid confusion, and allow quick access to information – reducing time taken to answer questions, continue the ‘state of flow’ during the exam and answer more questions correctly.

-If you are taking PBT (paper based test), you will not be allowed to write braind-ump down on paper (because you don’t get 15minutes to familiarize with exam software interface).
-However the exercise of pulling together important points on to a paper – serves the purpose of revision.
+The exercise of pulling together important points on to a paper for ready reference – serves the purpose of revision.
 So my advice is not to skip this important exercise.